BTS' SUGA receives death threats: ARMY forms 'Purple Ribbon' line amidst funeral wreaths at HYBE

 In Korea, such wreaths are sent during funeral services.
 The greater the number of wreaths, the more respect is shown for the individual.
 However, the messages on these wreaths, when sent to K-pop idols, amount to harassment, with comments like "We would prefer if you were dead" and "You should commit suicide."
 The global community is wondering why Korean fans are behaving in such a vile manner toward idols.
 The concept of idols as products is being widely criticized on social media.

-ARMY members have discovered that these anti-fans are mainly fans of the girl group NewJeans, who have currently shown hostility toward the company over the past few months due to the HYBE vs Min Hee Jin issue.
+The fandom ARMY has discovered that these anti-fans are mainly fans of the girl group NewJeans, who have currently shown hostility toward the company over the past few months due to the HYBE vs Min Hee Jin issue.
 They are now trying to prove that they can oust a member of the biggest group in the world.

-In retaliation, ARMY have gathered in huge numbers from across the globe outside HYBE to form a "purple ribbon" line in front of the wreaths.
+In retaliation, ARMY gathered in huge numbers from across the globe outside HYBE to form a "purple ribbon" line in front of the wreaths.
 Many BTS fanbases from different countries have also arranged trucks playing SUGA's songs at high volume, asserting that "BTS is 7."
-All photos and videos of these demonstrations have been shared by fans on X (formerly known as Twitter).
+Fans have shared all photos and videos of these demonstrations on X (formerly known as Twitter).

 More about the funeral wreaths: